lynnlangit/gcp-for-bioinformatics/6_ARCHITECTURE.md

 4. **Data stored as files in buckets**, i.e. Data Lake pattern (rather than in relational or NoSQL databases)

-5. **Use of domain-specific pipeline configuration languages**, such as WDL, Nextflow, CWL (rather than cloud vendor scripts or templates, such as AWS CloudFormation, or GCP Deployments)
+5. **Use of domain-specific pipeline configuration languages**, such as WDL, Nextflow, CWL (rather than cloud vendor scripts or templates, such as AWS CloudFormation, or GCP Deployments).
+These configuration languages enable configuration of both bioinformatics tools and also cloud services (VM size, bucket security...)

 ----
 Shown below is an example reference architecture using GCP services.